 One size doesn’t fit all when it comes to conflict resolution.
 Each workplace and situation is different, so managers need to figure out which strategies are most appropriate for the issue at hand and for the team member involved.

 However, research shows that conflict management strategies generally fall under five conflict management styles:

-- Accommodating Style.
 When leaders use this style, they try to put the needs of other parties before their own.
 It’s usually used when issues are minor or when they want to choose their battles.
 Although, when managers over-use this style, they may seem too easygoing and lose some of their authority.

-- Competing Style.
 This conflict management style relies on choosing the “right” decision.
-There is no give or take in this style.
+There's no give or take in this style.
 Managers take the lead and choose a specific course of action without much consultation.

-- Collaborating Style.
 Compared to the other styles, this one is more time-consuming because it involves potentially lengthy negotiations and discussions.
 The goal of this style is to reach a mutually beneficial solution where both parties are satisfied.

-Managers can use these different styles to help them navigate through conflict situations.
+Managers can use these five different styles to help them navigate through conflict situations.
 Some managers even use a combination of styles.

 For example, in the interest of time, they may use the competing style to arrive at a temporary solution.
 If they sense that it’s a recurring problem, they may transition to the collaborating style to come up with a long-term solution.